schaueho/funsig/README.md

 Note that with a new *locator* binding, you need to call both `defsig` and `defimpl`.

-### Handling multiple implementations of a signature

-- remains to be implemented
-- alternatively add test implementation and assign it as default implementation in tests

 ### Integration with Stuart Sierra's component library